-When bridging over a frame relay ntwork that supports a multicast facility, the router learns the multicast DLCI as the source rather than the DLCI of the sending router.
-This causes all bridged packets to be sent on the multicast channel rather than being sent directly to the destination DLCI.
-This does not impact operation when using the frame relay map bridge command.

-When bridging over a frame relay ntwork that supports a multicast facility, the router learns the multicast DLCI as the source rather than the DLCI of the sending router.
-This causes all bridged packets to be sent on the multicast channel rather than being sent directly to the destination DLCI.
-This does not impact operation when using the frame relay map bridge command.
-[CSCdi08280] Back-to-back routers cannot communicate using frame relay.
-[CSCdi08408]

-The change made for CSCdi08408 had the side effect of clearing dynamically learned frame relay maps every 10 seconds.
-This behavior is seen when the frame relay network supports a multicast network and dynamic address resolution is being used.
-In addition, the status display from the show frame-relay map command indicates all DLCIs are "added" rather than "defined" as expected.
-[CSCdi08482]

-The ping command will display incorrect round-trip times for 32-, 33-, or 34-byte Novell IPX or XNS packets.
-Use larger sizes when sending IPX or XNS echoes from the router to obtain more accurate round-trip times.
-[CSCdi07529]

-On media other than 802.x, the show xns int command will display the wrong encapsulation type if the default encapsulation has been changed.
-For example, on an SMDS interface show xns int will display "XNS encapsulation is HDLC."
+- The ping command will display incorrect round trip times for 32, 33, or 34 byte Novell IPX or XNS packets.
+Use larger sizes when sending IPX or XNS echoes from the router to obtain more accurate round trip times.
+[CSCdi07529] - On media other than 802.x, show xns int will display the wrong encapsulation type, if the default encapsulation has been changed.
+For example, on an SMDS interface show XNS interface will display: "XNS encapsulation is HDLC".
 We should only display XNS encapsulation types for 802.x media.
-[CSCdi07929]

-When a Cisco unit has a large number of the same type of interfaces, the show novell cache or show xns cache commands will display the interface limited to nine characters, which allows only Ethernet1 to be displayed when it is in fact Ethernet11.
-The initial 9.1 release changed this to ten characters, which corrects Ethernet names, but Token Ring will have a similar problem unless the length is eleven characters.
-[CSCdi08236]

-When a Cisco router generates an XNS error response packet, it is sent out with a source address equal to the original source of the packet that caused the error response.
+[CSCdi07929] - When a Cisco unit has a large number of the same type of interface show novell cache or show XNS cache will display the interface limited to nine characters which allows only Ethernet1 to be displayed when it is in fact Ethernet11.
+The initial 9.1 release changed this to ten characters which corrects Ethernet names, but Token Ring will have a similar problem unless the length is eleven characters.
+[CSCdi08236] - When a Cisco router generates a XNS error response packet it is sent out with a source address equal to the original source of the packet which caused the error response.
 The source address should be that of the router itself.
 [CSCdi08377]

-XRemote

-Invalid Xremote packets from an X-terminal may cause the cisco Communication Server to reload.
-[CSCdi08110]

-Xremote debugging messages may appear even if debugging is disabled.
-Also, some of the debug messages are incorrect.
-[CSCdi08259]

-This section describes possibly unexpected behavior by Release 9.0(2).
+This section describes possibly unexpected behavior by release 9.0(2).
 Unless otherwise noted, these caveats apply to all 9.0 releases up to and including 9.0(2).
-For additional caveats applicable to Release 9.0(2), see the caveats sections for newer 9.0 releases.
+For additional caveats applicable to release 9.0(2), please see the caveats sections for newer 9.0 releases.
 The caveats for newer releases precede this section.